8 People Reversed Their Type 2 Diabetes Doing This One Thing

 Courtesy James Shadoin, Courtesy Irene Meija

-As a food service professional in the health care industry, Dan Shadoin, 57, saw firsthand the results of unchecked, untreated diabetes in others.
+As a food service professional in the health care industry, Dan Shadoin, 57, saw firsthand every day the results of unchecked, untreated diabetes in others.
 But he was still shocked when his own doctor wanted to put him on insulin, even though he was already on three other diabetes medications and weighed 380 pounds.

 After that appointment in August 2018, he says, “I left the doctor’s office in a frustrated state.
 I was not going to become an insulin-dependent diabetic.”
 The Wichita, Kansas resident started looking into the keto diet, initially to “expose it as bunk,” he says.
 But he cut all processed foods from his diet and limited his carbohydrate intake.
 Then he added intermittent and extended fasting, for anywhere from 16 hours to five days at a time.